Russell Rice, MFT

 Lenier believes that there isn’t a child that can’t find peace, purpose and happiness.
 All we have to do is find their love language to guide them to a fruitful life.

-Jessica Spoelstra, MSW
+Jessica Spoelstra, LCSW

 Prior to joining the River Stones team, she worked with adults with mild to profound Intellectual and Developmental Disabilities as well as mental health diagnoses.
 She also worked for a brief time with children and adolescents with mental health diagnoses in an outpatient setting.
 In her work, Jessica utilizes a variety of evidenced based practices, including Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Mindfulness.
 She also has experience in the assessment and treatment of adolescents and adults with mental health disorders.
 In her work at River Stones, Jessica is passionate about strength-based approaches to empower adolescents to achieve their goals.